CollectionBuilder/collectionbuilder-gh/pages/documentation.md

 ### Create your metadata
 - Describe your objects using the [CollectionBuilder metadata template]( {{ '/data/metadata-template.csv' | relative_url }} ).
 You can follow the example of the first record in the template (and delete it when you've added your own records), or look at the [CollectionBuilder Metadata Guidelines]({{ '/docs/metadata-guidelines.pdf' | relative_url }}) as a guide for formatting your data.
 {% include figure.html img="metadata-template.jpg" alt="metadata-template" width="75%" %}
-- We recommend uploading the metadata to [Google Sheets](https://www.google.com/sheets/about/){:target='_blank'} and working with it there.
+- We recommend copying this Google Sheets version of the [Metadata Template](https://docs.google.com/spreadsheets/d/1Uv9ytll0hysMOH1j-VL1lZx6PWvc1zf3L35sK_4IuzI/edit#gid=0){:target='_blank'} into your own Google Sheets account to work on it.
-- Once you've finished creating your metadata, in Google Sheets click "File" and select "Download as CSV."
+- Once you've finished creating your metadata in Google Sheets, click "File" and select "Download as CSV."
+- Locate the metadata csv you just downloaded on your computer.
+Without opening it, name this file using all lowercase letters and no spaces (i.e. collection-metadata.csv).

 ---